Looking to visit Santander, Spain? Here’s how to spend a perfect 48 hours in the city.

 If you’re after something more modern, Cadelo is your pick, while those seeking a tasty burger should look no further than Nobrac, a hipster burger and beer bar straight out of Shoreditch.

 Of course, Spanish nightlife is renowned around the world, and to experience it for yourself in Santander, Plaza de Cañadίo is the place to be.
 Overflowing bars filled with locals spill out onto the plaza making it a raucous, yet fun affair for all involved.
-For those ready to dance the night away, Calle del Sol houses many clubs with differing styles of music.
+For those ready to dance the night away, Calle del Sol houses many clubs with different styles of music.

 SANTANDER INSPIRATION: OUR FAVOURITE THINGS TO DO IN SANTANDER, SPAIN